visgl/deck.gl/docs/api-reference/aggregation-layers/cpu-grid-layer.md

 });
 ```

-###### Example2 : Using mean value of 'SPACES' field of data elements to encode the color of the cell
+###### Example 2 : Using mean value of 'SPACES' field of data elements to encode the color of the cell

 * Using `getColorValue`
 ```js